google/jax/docs/Custom_Operation_for_GPUs.md

 ### Shard the forward function with custom_partitioning

-We first create aa helper function to help with all the JAX/XLA callback registration required.
+We first create a helper function to help with all the JAX/XLA callback registration required.

 ```python
 def register_primitive(cls):